hutli/hacking-song-book/README.md

 ### Verse[1]
 We have not been two days in bed

-Gone through all of the internet
+Gone through all the internet

 The challenge here we must complete

-We will not 'mit defeat
+No option is defeat

 ### Cores
 Soon we'll deploy the hack